gafemoyano/gafemoyano11ty/src/en/posts/uuids-with-action-text-and-active-storage.md

 ## Installing Active Storage

 Now that we've changed our defaults, we can move on to installing Active Storage.
-If you want to read the full details of the setup, I recommend checking out the offical rails guides [here](https://edgeguides.rubyonrails.org/active_storage_overview.html).
+If you want to read the full details of the setup, I recommend checking out the official rails guides [here](https://edgeguides.rubyonrails.org/active_storage_overview.html).

 The first step is to run the following command: